 It’s not a new concept, though; far from it.
 Take pop culture movies, for example.
-It’s the narrative of almost every protagonist, like The Matrix’s Mr. Anderson coming into his realization as Neo.
+It’s the narrative of almost every protagonist, like The Matrix’s Mr. Anderson coming to his realization as Neo.

 But before following the white rabbit, it’s always best to understand the fundamentals first: